WHERE ARE LOOPS?

 Theatres & Concert Halls

-Looping Theatres & Concert Halls allows the hard of hearing to enjoy the full offerings of a performance—the sights, the story and the sound.
+Looping theatres and concert halls allows people with hearing loss to enjoy the full offerings of a performance—the sights, the story and the sound.

 Sports Arenas

-Hearing Loops in Sports Arenas lets one hear the announcer, the score, and have a much better experience as a fan.
+Hearing loops in sports arenas means fans hear the announcer and the score—and have a much more exciting experience as a fan.

 Classrooms, Libraries, Board Rooms & Auditoriums

-Adding Loops to these spaces allows one to hear their teacher, guest lecturer, speaker, or be an active participant in meetings.
+Adding loops to these spaces allows us to hear their teacher, guest lecturer, speaker, or be an active participant in meetings.

 Customer Service & Point of Check-Out